j4mie/idiorm/README.markdown

 The default setting is `PDO::ERRMODE_EXCEPTION`.
 For full details of the error modes available, see [the PDO documentation](http://uk2.php.net/manual/en/pdo.setattribute.php).

+#### Identifier quote character ####

+Setting: `identifier_quote_character`

+Set the character used to quote identifiers (eg table name, column name).
+If this is not set, it will be autodetected based on the database driver being used by PDO.

 #### ID Column ####

 By default, the ORM assumes that all your tables have a primary key column called `id`.
 There are two ways to override this: for all tables in the database, or on a per-table basis.